 Supporting Carers and Partners

 Supporting someone with difficulties so often goes largely unrecognised in society.
 Carers are the unsung heroes of the mental and physical health system; dealing with ups and downs on a daily basis.
-Not for pay or recognition, but love, duty and respect for the human needs of their friends and family.
+Not for pay or recognition, but for love, duty and respect for the human needs of their friends and family.

 The 24/7 nature of caring for someone, and the need to be strong for someone else, even when you might need to scream for help is a relentless cycle.
 Being the one that always needs to fix and arrange things, or trying to maintain your loved ones' motivation and positivity can be a huge drain on your own energy.